corverroos/rscylla/README.md

 A CDC stream `EventID` consists of two parts:
  - A pointer to the row.
 The rows primary key.
- - A cursor the start of the time window.
+ - A cursor to the start of the time window.
 The generation and timestamp.

 ```
 // eventID is json encoded as the reflex.EventID.